Associate in Science in Criminal Justice

 - Realize the partnership of the police and community as a strategy to deter or minimize crimes including family violence, sexual assault, drug and alcohol related crimes; problems in citizen relations, including treatment of victims, witnesses, and jurors; citizen involvement in the legal process as well as homicides

-View the curriculum guide for traditional students or for students also pursuing their ACT 120 certification (beginning in Spring 2017).
+View the curriculum guide for traditional students or for students also pursuing their ACT 120 certification (beginning in Fall 2020).

-The Criminal Justice – Counseling major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.
+The Criminal Justice major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.